antonchuvashow/rhyme-parser/README.md

     ```

 2. **Run the install.sh script**:
-    - With this script, users can run the project without Adminer by default.
+    - With this script, you can run the project without Adminer by default.
     ```bash
     ./install.sh
     ```
-    However, if they want to include Adminer, they can use the `--with-adminer` option:
+    However, if you want to include Adminer, you can use the `--with-adminer` option:

     ```bash
     sudo chmod +x ./install.sh